Some combinatorial interpretations of the Macdonald identities for affine root systems and Nekrasov--Okounkov type formulas: Introduction and notations

-A natural question is then what happens when you try to derive Nekrasov--Okounkov formulas for other affine types.
+A natural question is then what happens when one tries to derive Nekrasov--Okounkov formulas for other affine types.
 In the process of finding such interpretations, some subsets of partitions appear and are introduced hereafter.
 A partition $\lambda$ is \textit{self-conjugate} if its Ferrers diagram is symmetric along the main diagonal.
 Let $\mathcal{SC}$ be the set of self-conjugate partitions.
 The set of doubled distinct partitions, denoted by $\ccdd$, is that of all partitions $\lambda$ of Durfee square size $d$ such that $\lambda_i=\lambda_i'+1$ for all $i\in\lbrace 1,\dots,d\rbrace$.
 We also define the set of conjugates of doubled distinct partitions $\ccdd':=\lbrace \lambda'\mid \lambda\in\ccdd\rbrace$.
 For instance, in Figure \ref{fig:varsc} $\lambda=(5,3,3,1,1)\in\ccsc$ has its main diagonal $\Delta$ shaded in green while in Figure \ref{fig:vardd} $\lambda=(6,4,4,1,1)\in\ccdd$ has its main diagonal shaded in green as for the strip shaded in yellow, it corresponds to the boxes added to a self-conjugate partition to obtain a doubled distinct partition.
 The conjugate of a doubled distinct partition is also illustrated in Figure \ref{fig:varddprime}.
-The subsets $\ccsc$ and $\ccdd$ appeared within the work of Koike--Terada \cite{KoikeTerada} in their study of Young-diagrammatic representation of the classical Lie groups $B_n$, $C_n$ and $D_n$, or in the work of King \cite{King} and more recently within the works of Ayyer--Kumari \cite{AyyerKumari} and Albion \cite{Albion}.
-They are of particular interest in the papers by P\'etr\'eolle \cite{Pe,MP} where two Nekrasov--Okounkov type formulas for affine root systems of types $\tilde{C}$ and $\tilde{C}$\v{ } are derived.
-For instance, in~~\cite{Pe,MP}, the author proves the following $\ccsc$ Nekrasov--Okounkov type formula, similar to~\eqref{NOdebut} and which stands, for any complex number $z$, as:
+The subsets $\ccsc$ and $\ccdd$ appeared within the works of Littlewood \cite{Little}, Macdonald \cite[p.78--79]{Macbook} and of Koike--Terada \cite{KoikeTerada} in their study of Young-diagrammatic representation of the classical Lie groups $B_n$, $C_n$ and $D_n$, or in the work of King \cite{King} and more recently within the works of Ayyer--Kumari \cite{AyyerKumari} and Albion \cite{Albion}.
+They are of particular interest in the papers by P\'etr\'eolle \cite{Pe,MP} where two Nekrasov--Okounkov type formulas for affine root systems of types $C^{(1)}$ and $A^{(2)}_{odd}$ are derived.
+For instance, in~~\cite{Pe,MP}, the author proves the following $\ccsc$ Nekrasov--Okounkov type formula, similar to~\eqref{NOdebut}, giving a partial answer to \cite[Problem $6.4$]{Hancon}, and which stands, for any complex number $z$, as:

 Here for a box $s$ of $\lambda$, \textit{$\varepsilon_s$} is defined as $-1$ if $s$ is strictly below the main diagonal of the Ferrers diagram of $\lambda$ and as $1$ otherwise, as depicted in Figure \ref{fig:var}.
 This signed statistic already appears algebraically within the work of King \cite{King} and combinatorially within the work of Pétréolle \cite{MP}.